 Together with the UK based Weaver Labs, we supported the blockchain company Datarella in the ESA kickstart activity Track & Trust: Space Linked Tracking project.
 We built a hardware platform for communication with the Globalstar satellite network, developed the corresponding firmware and concluded with a successful joint demonstration of a blockchain transaction via a satellite network.
 This will increase the trust for humanitarian aid and tracking services.

-Thomas, Florian, and Rupert took part in the university satellite project MOVE-II before they founded OroraTech.
-Based at the Chair of Astronautics (LRT) at the TUM, they developed together with more than 130 students a 1-Unit CubeSat, which was launched with the Spaceflight SSO-A mission in December 2018.
+Thomas, Florian, and Rupert, as well as many of our employees and working students, gained their practical experience in spacecraft design at the LRT by launching CubeSats and high-altitude balloons.
+MOVE-II is a university satellite project based at the Chair of Astronautics (LRT) at the TUM.
+With more than 130 students they developed a 1-Unit CubeSat, which was launched with SpaceX in December 2018.

 In 2018, the University of New South Wales (UNSW) in Australia offered to test-fly a power supply on their M2-satellite as an additional payload.
 So the Extendable Modular Power Supply (EMPS) project was created, based on a cooperation between the LRT, the UNSW and OroraTech.
 Its purpose is to further develop the power supply, which is spread over several redundant boards within the satellite.
-Two of those power supply modules will be launched in late 2019 into orbit.
+Two of those power supply modules were launched in late 2019 into orbit.